Measuring the Speed of Light

 The waves a microwave generates are standing waves with heating of the food occurring in the anti-nodal regions.
 A turntable is used to ensure that the anti-nodes can heat the food evenly.

 In this experiment, you are measuring the distance between two consecutive anti-nodes.
-This measurement will give you half the wavelength ( λ ).
-If you multiply λ by the frequency of the wave ( f ), then you have the speed of the wave.
+This measurement will give you half the wavelength (λ).
+If you multiply λ by the frequency of the wave (f), then you have the speed of the wave.

-Light, all forms of light, travels at a constant speed ( c ) through air or a vacuum.
-This is accepted to be be 3 x 108 m/s (or 300,000,000 m/s).
-Given the relationship of c = λf, then for a frequency of 2450 MHz (or 2,450,000,000 Hz), you can expect a wavelength of approximately 0.12 m (12 cm).
+then for a frequency of 2450 MHz (or 2,450,000,000 Hz), you can expect a wavelength of approximately 0.12 m (12 cm).
 Half of that is 6 cm, which is what we measured in our experiment.

-How close did get with your measurements?
+How close did you get with your measurements?

 Leave a Reply